Create an Airwallex account today

 Key takeaways:

 • A multi-currency account lets you receive, hold, and pay in multiple foreign currencies from one place.
-It often comes with local account details in key markets so you don’t need separate overseas bank accounts.
+It typically comes with local account details in key markets, so you don't need to open separate overseas bank accounts.

-• The right business multi-currency account helps you avoid forced conversions on transactions, cut hidden FX and transfer fees, and streamline reconciliation across currencies.
+• For businesses, the right multi-currency account helps you avoid forced conversions, cut hidden FX and transfer fees, and streamline reconciliation across currencies.
+For individuals, it simplifies overseas spending and getting paid in foreign currencies.

-• Airwallex gives you more than just a multi-currency account — you get a global wallet with competitive FX, S$0 local‑rail transfers to 120+ countries, plus integrated tools like Corporate Cards, Bill Pay, Expense Management, and a payment gateway in one platform.
+• Airwallex gives businesses a global wallet with competitive FX, S$0 local-rail transfers to 120+ countries, plus integrated tools like Corporate Cards, Bill Pay, Expense Management, and a payment gateway — all in one platform.

-For businesses dealing with frequent cross‑border payments, costs can add up quickly, especially if every payment is converted back to SGD.
-On top of FX spreads, you may also be paying SWIFT charges, intermediary bank fees, and hidden mark‑ups on your transactions.
-These charges erode your margins and make international payments more costly than they need to be.
+For businesses dealing with frequent cross-border payments, costs add up quickly, especially if every payment is converted back to SGD.
+On top of FX spreads, you may also be paying SWIFT charges, intermediary bank fees, and hidden mark-ups.
+These charges erode margins and make international payments more costly than they need to be.

 What is a multi-currency account?

-A multi-currency account lets you receive, hold, and pay in different foreign currencies from a single wallet instead of opening separate foreign currency accounts in each market.
+A multi-currency account lets you receive, hold, and pay in different foreign currencies from a single wallet, instead of opening separate foreign currency accounts for each market.
 You can keep balances in multiple currencies, choose when to convert, and avoid unnecessary double conversions every time a customer pays you or you pay a supplier.

 How does a multi-currency account work?